-In 2007, the Company repurchased 2,520,200 of its issued share capital from the open market.
-The average price paid for the shares repurchased was RM0.88 per share.
-The total consideration paid amounting to RM2,220,000 including transaction costs of RM14,000 were financed by internally generated funds.
-The shares repurchased are retained as treasury shares.
+There was no repurchase of issued share capital in the current financial year.
+For the financial year ended 31 December 2007, the Company repurchased 2,520,200 of its issued share capital from the open market.
+The average price paid for the shares repurchased was RM0.88 per share including transaction costs, and the repurchase transactions were financed by internally generated funds.
+The shares repurchased are held as treasury shares.